Hes-Siemelink/hes-release-mcp-integration/README.md

 ./xlw apply -f setup/mcp-demo.yaml
 ```

-### Browse the templates
+### Demo time!

 1. Log in to http://localhost:5516 with admin/admin
-2. Go to the **MCP Demo** folder
+2. Go to the **AI Demo** folder
-3. Go the **Templates** section and look at the examples
+3. Go the **Templates** section and run the examples

-Now add your favorite MCP Server under Connections and build your own template using the MCP plugin!
+👉Add your favorite MCP Server or LLM provider under Connections and build your own example!